SecurityWorks/DalFs/README.md

 # DalFs: a Userspace filesystem based on OpenDAL

-**Still a WIP!!!
-Could be buggy and risky, please use a VM to test.** Take your own risk.
+Could be buggy and risky, please use a VM to test.
+Take your own risk.

+Update:
+- **2024/03/11: Not continue anymore.
+Any further efforts are welcomed in [OpenDAL ofs](https://github.com/apache/opendal/tree/main/bin/ofs#opendal-file-system).**

 Currently, it can provide a Userspace filesystem backing by [OpenDAL](https://github.com/apache/incubator-opendal), thus supports the following backend as data sources: